 What drew you to MUIH?

-What excited you about your academic field?
+What excites you about your academic field of study?

 Has there been a course you’ve particularly enjoyed?

 My favorite class so far has been Organic Chemistry which surprises even me.
 I was so nervous about this class and yet the professor I had was obviously invested in our success as students, enthusiastic about the role of nutrition in our bodies, and excellent at explaining tough subjects in a way those of us without a science background could grasp the information.
 I found not only a love for science but a new awe for our amazing human bodies and life.

 I have yet had a teacher I didn’t enjoy.
 They are all interested in our success and passionate about the values of MUIH from the healing presence to the evidence based approach to nutrition and health.
 Also, the staff is great.
 When I first started as a mother of two whom I homeschool and returning to school in my forties, I was unsure how I was going to acclimate to being a student again.
 My first trimester, I met with both academic advising and student resources to prepare myself for the workload.
 I was provided with great support and resources to make school more manageable.
 In everyday interactions the rest of the staff has been great, too.
 I feel right at home here at MUIH.

 What is your best MUIH memory?

 My best memory is the connections I have made with my fellow students.
 It is so energizing, motivating, and peaceful to be in a room of individuals who are interested in being in class with shared similar goals.
 I have met amazing people who have such passion for nutrition and holistic health that I am continually inspired to keep going and keep dreaming about what we can all bring to our communities.

 How do you plan to use what you’ve learned here?

 I am not sure.
 What I initially thought I might do has changed and grown in just two trimesters because now I see many more ways to bring this practice to others.
 Currently I am leaning toward an individual practice, but I have many new ideas brewing of how I can bring health to under-served populations.